joelhoelting/joel_hoelting_gatsby/src/posts/2018-03-22-my-life-in-web-developer-purgatory/index.md

 Write down the essential components of your developer story and keep it simple.
 People don't want to hear you talk about your story for 10 minutes.
 Writing things down helps a lot.
 This way you have a small script in the back of your head you can pull out when you get asked this question.
 Interviewing is a skill.
 Like any skill it requires practice and ideally you can get that practice in before you actually sit down for the interview.
 There are meetups dedicated specifically to interview preparation that provide much-needed practice.
 I've also learned that interviewers respect you when you say, "I don't know".
 They prefer "I don't know" over a bullshit answer you gave because your ego couldn't admit that you don't know something.

-### Give Your Portfolio Love
+### Give Your Portfolio Site Love

 Without experience it is important to have a body of work that showcases your skills as a developer.
 My old portfolio site was a dusty relic that needed to be torn down and rebuilt.
-Not only was it old and unmaintained, I did not even build it myself.
-I was using a Jekyll theme.
+Not only was it old and unmaintained, I was using a theme.
 I remember talking to a client for a freelance project and the client telling me my old personal website wasn't that impressive.

 I built this current site in Gatsby.js and I have spent a good amount of time giving it love.
 A personal website is a direct reflection of who you are as a developer and it's usually the first thing companies see when they google you.
-I also realize that I should be developing more.
-My short-term goal is to build a React/Redux application using Test-Driven Development with Jest/Enzyme.
-I also have a medium-term goal to built a React/GreenSock app to showcase my frontend skills.
+Constant maintenance and attention of your portfolio site is very important.
+Don't let years pass before changing things up.

 ### Practice Self-Discipline

 There is no sugar-coating it.
 Not landing that exciting job sucks.
 You can either learn from a failure or let it own you.
-Be careful to avoid reliance on substances or developing bad habits around your failures.
-It is so important to remain strong in the face of failure and so easy to fall down a rabbit hole of self-pity.
+Be especially careful of using substances to cope with the emotional roller coaster that is the job hunt.
+It is so important to remain strong in the face of failure and so easy to fall down a rabbit hole of self-pity and despair.
 Stay connected with family, friends and get advice from people in the industry.
 Isolation is a one-way ticket to misery.

 ## Ascension Into Developer Heaven